 ProjectWhy In Covid-19

-From March till June, due to the Covid Pandemic, Project WHY had to shut its doors as per the government rules.
-In these few months, our staff was distributing food both raw and cooked to feeding those in need in our local community. ( Okhla, Khader, Yamuna and Giri Nagar )
+From March 2020 till June 2020, due to the Covid Pandemic lockdown, Project WHY had to shut its doors as per the government rules.
+In these months, our staff distributed 1000 hot lunches everyday and gave dry rations to Project WHY families in distress. ( Okhla, Khader, Yamuna and Giri Nagar )

 From the end of June, we started taking online classes with all the children of project WHY.
-At first it was very had to get all the children to attend as there were mobile issues, timing problems and many of the children moved to the village but slowly we started having a regular system.
+At first it was very hard to get all the children to attend as there were mobile issues, timing problems and many of the children moved to the village but slowly we started having a regular online teaching pattern.

 Due to the pandemic, we had to shut the Special Section and early education as the children would not be able to follow the safety measures required during Covid19 (wearing masks, social distancing, etc…), Many teachers in Govindpuri began taking online classes.
 They also participatedin the vocational unit making masks, diyas for Diwali and other craft activities.

-The Special Section opened in January 2020 with only 2 or 3 students attending the vocational class.
+The Special Section opened in February 2021 with only 7 students attending.

 The centres are sanitised every morning before class begin.
 Social distancing and hand hygiene norms are followed every day.